U-M School of Nursing BSN Program - First-Year Applicants

-The University of Michigan School of Nursing seeks to create a class of academically excellent, culturally diverse students who show a genuine, demonstrated interest in contributing to the changing world of health care.
-See below to guide you through the application process or request more information.
+The University of Michigan School of Nursing strives to build a dynamic class of academically excellent, diverse students who show a demonstrated interest in addressing healthcare’s biggest challenges and providing health for all.
+This information is intended to help guide you through the application process.
+We also welcome you to request more information.
 Admission is for fall term only.
-The Common Application will be available August 1.

 “You’re with the same group for four years.
 I love that the clinical rotations are different each semester so I’ve gotten to know a lot of people really well and made a lot of good friends who support me.”